-This guidance gives procedures that will support and underpin the use of social networking and other online services within Lee-on-the-Solent GC.
-It is important that all members, staff, volunteers, coaches, officials/referees, board members, or anyone working on behalf of Lee-on-the-Solent GC are aware of this policy and agree to the following terms.
+This guidance gives procedures that will support and underpin the use of social networking and other online services within BCLGA.
+It is important that all members, volunteers, coaches, officials/referees, board members, or anyone working on behalf of BCLGA are aware of this policy and agree to the following terms.

-Advice for Individual
+Advice for Individuals